-Where multiple auxiliary water heaters are required to be manifolded together, these must be manifolded using the Equa-Flow[®] manifold system and the manifold in-series with the storage tanks.
-Refer to page 50.
+Where multiple auxiliary water heaters are required to be manifolded together, these must be manifolded using the Equa-Flow® manifold system and the manifold in-series with the storage tanks.
+Refer to page 55.

-This arrangement can also be adapted to include recirculation heat loss make up and / or freeze protection activation heating.
+This arrangement can also be adapted to include recirculation heat loss make up and / or low ambient temperature activation heating.
 Refer to Application Guide for options.